ericlavigne/crane/README.md

       [crane "1.0-SNAPSHOT"]
       [crane/lein-crane "0.0.1"]

-Add a deploy.clj file at project's root (right next to your project.clj)  You can call no-arg functions in you deploy.clj as targets using crane.
+Add a deploy.clj file in the src directory.
+You can call no-arg functions in you deploy.clj as targets using crane.

      lein crane web